Category Archives: Danish Royals

 The Coronation of King Christian VI and Queen Sophia Magdalene; Credit – Wikipedia

 In 1725, King Frederik IV made an addition to his will that guaranteed Anna Sophie’s rights as Queen Dowager after his death and made his son Crown Prince Christian sign it.
 However, once he became King of Denmark and Norway, Christian VI did not follow the instructions in his father’s will.
-Christian VI’s opinion was that his stepmother Anna Sophie had taken advantage of his father during his ill health and that she had caused his family pain and suffering during the years of her open adultery.
+Christian VI’s opinion was that his stepmother Anna Sophie had taken advantage of his father during his ill health and had caused his family pain and suffering during the years of her open adultery.

 Anna Sophie Reventlow, Christian’s stepmother; Credit – Wikipedia